syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 {% endtabs %}

-2. Instance the Gantt as shown in the following code sample.
+2. Instantiate the Gantt as shown in the following code sample.

 {% tabs %}